-- (i) the Portuguese Securities Code; - (ii) regulations and instructions approved by the CMVM; and - (iii) the "Euronext Rule Book" and Notices, including Book I (the harmonised market rules, in force for all Euronext entities) and Book II (the non-harmonised market rules, specifically applicable to the Securities Markets, to the Non-Regulated Markets and to the Derivatives Markets operated by Euronext Lisbon), as well as in European Union legislation concerning capital markets, including the legislation mentioned in the previous sections and market abuse regulations.
+- (i) the Portuguese Securities Code; - (ii) the regulations and instructions approved by the CMVM; and - (iii) the "Euronext Rule Book" and Notices, including Book I (the harmonised market rules, in force for all Euronext entities) and Book II8 (the non-harmonised market rules, specifically applicable to the Securities Markets, the Non-Regulated Markets, and the Derivatives Markets operated by Euronext Lisbon), as well as in EU legislation concerning capital markets, including the legislation mentioned in the previous sections and market abuse regulations.

-In this respect, it is noteworthy that most of the rules contained in the Portuguese general framework in regard to securities regulation result from the implementation of EU Directives and are greatly influenced by EU legislation.
-As such, the Portuguese legal regime is very similar to other EU Member States.
+In this respect, it should be noted that most of the rules contained in the Portuguese general framework with regard to securities regulation result from the implementation of, or are greatly influenced by, EU legislation, notably the MiFID framework, the Prospectus Regulation and its delegated acts, the Market Abuse Regulation and the Transparency Directive.
+As such, the Portuguese legal regime is very similar to the regimes of other EU Member States.

-(c) Key listing requirements
+Key listing requirements

-In order to have its shares admitted to trading on a regulated market, a company must meet a set of general eligibility criteria, as set out in articles 227 and 228 of the Portuguese Securities Code:
+In order to have its shares admitted to trading on a regulated market, the issuer must meet the following set of general eligibility criteria, as set out in articles 227 and 228 of the Portuguese Securities Code:

-- the issuer must be incorporated and act in accordance with the respective applicable law; - (ii) the company must be able to prove that its economic and financial situation is compatible with the nature of the securities as well as with the requirements of the market on which listing is required; - (iii) the company must have carried out its business activity for at least three years; and - (iv) the company must have disclosed its annual accounting and financial reports for the three years preceding that of the requested listing (the so-called track record requirement).
+- (i) the issuer must be incorporated in, and act in accordance with, the respective applicable law: - (ii) the company must be able to prove that its economic and financial situation is compatible with the nature of the securities, as well as with the market requirements on which listing is required; - (iii) the company must have carried out its business activity for at least three years; and - (iv) the company must have disclosed its annual accounting and financial reports for the three years preceding that of the requested listing (the so-called "track record" requirement).

-In any case, the latter requirement may be waived by the CMVM when the interests of the issuer and of the investors advise in such a way, and provided that sufficient information is disclosed in order to allow for informed investment decisions.
+In any case, the latter requirement may be waived by the CMVM when the interests of the issuer and of the investors advise in such a way, and provided that sufficient information is disclosed in order to allow the investors to form an informed judgment on the issuer and the securities.
 This flexible solution may be particularly relevant in the case of recent or start-up companies.